csubhodeep/hits_regression/README.md

 # Solution

 The code `hits_regression.py` contains the main class that is used for training the model.
 The code can be executed from the CLI as well.
+By default the `make_submission` argument of the `main` method of the class is set to `True`, which will create a separate CSV file containing 2 columns - `row_num` and `hits` for the all those rows where predictions are to be made.